-This section applies to black start units procured during the First or Second Incremental RFP for the purpose of replacing a black start unit(s) that is terminating.
-If it is determined that a black start resource procured under either the First or Second Incremental RFP will not be available prior to the proposed termination date of the black start unit PJM will use the following process.
+Thissection applies to black start unit Black Start Units procured during the First or Second Incremental RFP for the purpose of replacing a black start unit Black Start Unit (s) that is terminating.
+If it is determined that a black start resource procured under either the First or Second Incremental RFP will not be available prior to the proposed termination date of the black start unit Black Start Unit PJM will use the following process.

-- 1. PJM will identify whether there is a need to request that the generator continue to provide black start service beyond the planned termination date, pending procurement of black start resources during the Incremental RFP process.
-Within 30 days of the black start unit owner's notification of the proposed deactivation or withdrawal of the black start unit from providing black start service, PJM will notify the GO whether there is a need for the black start unit proposed for deactivation or withdrawal to continue operating beyond its proposed deactivation date or withdrawal date. - 2.
-In the event that such notice requests that a black start unit proposed for withdrawal from providing black start service (but which is not deactivating) continue operating, the notice shall request that such unit voluntarily fulfill its commitment period to provide black start service. - 3.
-In the event that the notice requests that a black start unit proposed for deactivation continue operating, the notice shall provide an estimate of the time period that the black start unit is needed to operate beyond its proposed deactivation date. - 4.
-Within 30 calendar days of such notice by PJM, the black start unit owner shall notify PJM whether the black start unit will continue operating beyond its proposed deactivation date or withdrawal date. - A black start unit proposed for deactivation that operates beyond its deactivation date shall be compensated pursuant to the deactivation procedures set in Section 9 of this Manual, and in Part V of the PJM OATT. - 6.
-A black start unit proposing to withdraw from providing black start service (but which is not deactivating) that continues providing black start service for its commitment period shall receive black start service revenues pursuant to Schedule 6A of the PJM OATT but will not be eligible for compensation pursuant to Part V of the PJM OATT. - 7.
-In the event that, through the First or Second Incremental RFP process described above, a replacement black start resource is identified, and so long as any other mitigation measures identified by PJM under Part V of the PJM OATT are in place, PJM, as soon as practicable, shall notify the black start unit owner of such replacement, that its black start unit no longer will be needed for reliability, and the date the black start unit may withdraw from providing black start service or deactivate without affecting reliability.
+- 1. PJM will identify whether there is a need to request that the generator continue to provide blackstart serviceBlack Start Service beyond the planned termination date, pending procurement of blackstart resources during the Incremental RFP process.
+Within 30 days of the blackstart unitBlackStart Unit owner's notification of the proposed deactivation or withdrawal of the blackstart unitBlackStart Unit from providing black start serviceBlack Start Service, PJM will notify the GO whether there is a need for the blackstart unitBlackStart Unit proposed for deactivation or withdrawal to continue operating beyond itsproposed deactivation date or withdrawal date. - 2.
+In the event that such notice requests that a blackstart unit proposed for withdrawal from providing <a href="blackstart-service-Bla - In the event that the notice requests that a black start unit Black Start Unit proposed for deactivation continue operating, the notice shall provide an estimate of the time period that the black start unit Black Start Unit is needed to operate beyond its proposed deactivation date. - Within 30 calendar days of such notice by PJM, the blackstart unit BlackStart Unit owner shall notify PJM whether the blackstart unit BlackStart Unit will continue operating beyond itsproposed deactivation date or withdrawal date. - A black start unit Black Start Unit proposed for deactivation that operates beyond its deactivation date shall be compensated pursuant to the deactivation procedures set in Section 9 of this Manual, and in Part V of the PJM OATT. - 6.
+A black start unit Black Start Unit proposing to withdraw from providing black start service (but which is not deactivating) that continues providing black start service Black Start Service for its commitment period shall receive black start service prevenues pursuant to Schedule 6A of the PJM OATT but will not be eligible for compensation pursuant to Part V of the PJM OATT. - In the event that, through the First or Second Incremental RFP process described above, a replacement blackstart resource is identified, and so long as any other mitigation measures identified by PJM under Part V of the PJM OATT are in place, PJM, as soon as practicable, shall notify the <a href="blackstart-unitBlackStar